A Neural-Network Model-Measurement-Based Observation Operator For Weather Radar Reflectivity Assimilation: Results

 A localisation mask is also defined within $\nabla\mathcal{J}(\mathbf{x})$.
 It is equal to 1 at all grid points inside the radar disc and 0 elsewhere (\cref{fig:increments_blob_250}, large black disc).
 This mask ensures that only model variables at grid points within the disc can be updated during the cost function minimisation, while those outside remain fixed.

-\cref{fig:increments_blob_250} displays the resulting analysis increments.
+\cref{fig:increments_blob_250} displays the resulting analysis increments and \cref{fig:Hxb_Hxa_blob_masked_250}-d the innovation that produced them. \cref{fig:Hxb_Hxa_blob_masked_250}-d, shows a diagnostic full-domain innovation, $\mathrm{OBS} - \mathcal{H}(\mathbf{x}_b)$, which illustrates the mismatch between the localized observed signal (\cref{fig:Hxb_Hxa_blob_masked_250}-a) and the model-equivalent reflectivity produced by the observation operator over the whole domain (\cref{fig:Hxb_Hxa_blob_masked_250}-b).
+This is why shaded values also appear outside the small observed circle.
+Those values are different from those inside the circle because outside the assimilated cluster there are no local reflectivity observations, whereas $\mathcal{H}(\mathbf{x}_b)$ still produces nonzero reflectivity structures over the full radar disk.
 The increments form a compact yet clearly multivariate structure aligned with the observation cluster and largely confined to the radar disc.
-Temperature and humidity show vertically coherent anomalies extending through the lower troposphere, while the wind increments exhibit dipole-like patterns.
-Some fields, most notably the near-surface temperature, exhibit weaker but non-negligible increments outside the immediate cluster.
+Some fields, most notably the near-surface temperature, exhibit weaker but non-negligible increments outside the immediate cluster, reflecting the influence of the CNN architecture of the trained $\mathcal{H}$ operator.

-Because $\mathbf{B} = \mathbf{I}$ in this experiment, these patterns are entirely generated by the convolutional structure of $\mathcal{H}$.
+Because in this experiment $\mathbf{B} = \mathbf{I}$, the increments pattern are entirely generated by the convolutional structure of $\mathcal{H}$.
 The results, therefore, demonstrate that, despite its CNN architecture, the NN-based observation operator produces increments that remain mainly localised around the assimilated reflectivity cluster, with limited extensions into the surrounding area, rather than inducing spurious long-range adjustments.

 To assess how these model-space increments translate back into observation space, \cref{fig:Hxb_Hxa_blob_masked_250} compares the reflectivity observations with the background and analysis equivalents from the 250-pixel cluster experiment.
 The top row shows the observed reflectivity (\cref{fig:Hxb_Hxa_blob_masked_250}-a), the model equivalent reflectivity from the model background state, $\mathcal{H}(\mathbf{x}_b)$ (\cref{fig:Hxb_Hxa_blob_masked_250}-b), and the model equivalent reflectivity from the analysis state, $\mathcal{H}(\mathbf{x}_a)$ (\cref{fig:Hxb_Hxa_blob_masked_250}-c).
 The background markedly underestimates the observed echo, producing a smoother and weaker pattern over the cluster disc.
 After assimilation (with $\mathbf{B} = \mathbf{I}$), the analysis equivalent $\mathcal{H}(\mathbf{x}_a)$ closely reproduces the observed reflectivity field, including the location and intensity of the main high-reflectivity cores.